Khuselwa27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints a script that creates an empty file called hello.
 This script adds execute permission to the owner of the file hello.
 This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+This script prints sets the permission to the file.